AceTheCloud/blog/_posts/2021-08-03-Java-SpringBoot-On-Azure-Cloud-1.markdown

 ---
 layout: post
-title: "Java for Azure Developers and Architects ( 1 of 3)"
+title: "Java for Azure Developers and Architects ( 1 of 15) - Overview "
 img: java.jpg
 date: 2021-08-03 12:55:00 +0300
-description: Java for Azure Developers and Architects (1 of 3)
+description: Java for Azure Developers and Architects (1 of 15) - Overview
-tag: [Java, SpringBoot, Azure]
+tag: [Java, SpringBoot, Azure, SpringCloud]
 ---

-# Java for Azure Developers and Architects (Blog 1 of 3)
+# Java for Azure Developers and Architects (Blog 1 of 15)

 ### Why Java on Azure ?